 - No charge if accompanied with a stolen vehicle report that was filed with a police department

 Students may choose to pay for Student Commuter or Occasional Parking permits using their Bursar’s accounts.
-Or, students may pay for any permit by cash, TechCash, or check.
+Or, students may pay for any permit by TechCash or credit card.

-If you selected “pay by cash or check,” you will be prompted to print a copy of the completed application and send or bring it to the Parking and Transportation Office with payment.
+If you selected “pay by credit card,” you will be prompted to print a copy of the completed application and send or bring it to the Parking and Transportation Office with payment.